Tuesday, January 31, 2023

 Due to the Corona epidemic, the European Central Bank (ECB) has increased the amount of currency by a factor of two.

 Yesterday, a lady visited Red Baron to ask him about his happiness in life.
 This poll continued a series of interviews I undergo every second year.
-I assume the data are also used in the study by Professor Raffelhüschen on the happiness of living in a particular region in Germany.
+I assume the data are also used in Professor Raffelhüschen's study on the happiness of living in a particular region in Germany.

 With personal data collected all over Germany, Raffelhüschen publishes a Glücksindex presented on the map above.

-People are happiest in the state of Schleswig-Holstein with an index of happiness of 7,44, while the south of Baden with Freiburg stays in the middle range with a Glücksindex of nearly 7.
+The state of Schleswig-Holstein has the happiest people, with an index of happiness of 7.44, while the south of Baden, with Freiburg, stays in the middle range, with a Glücksindex of nearly 7.

 May it remain so.